 It is not known for certain exactly when and where George Trotter died, but he was not interred in Cemetery 27 with his comrades.
 His casualty report records that he was buried in “Grave #73, Row B, Division Cemetery #1” – which was also known as the “Central Division Cemetery” or, by the Navy, “Cemetery 26.”

 On 21 March 1946, a crew from the 604th Quartermaster Graves Registration Company exhumed Grave 73.
 They examined the remains and found the skull badly smashed, with most of the upper teeth missing and some of the lower ones “shot off.”
 One technician speculated that the remains might be those of Cpl.
 Albert Rasmussen, but without the crucial dental information, identity could not be assured.
-The man was designated as X-55, and reinterred in Lone Palm Cemetery.
-Later examination by anthropologists in Hawaii revealed no further clues, and he was buried as an unknown in the National Memorial Cemetery of the Pacific, Plot E Grave 428, on 23 March 1949.
+With “no means of identification possible,” the body was designated as Unknown X-55, and buried in Lone Palm Cemetery.

 (1) Capt.
 French R. Moore, “The Development of Medical Service with Marine Corps Forces In The Field, World War II” (Navy Bureau of Medicine, c.
 1945), p.
 2.